Positive-Future/positive-future.github.io/content/en/pages/sab.md

       professor.
 An international speaker, her research, after the “Great Transition”, is now focused on the X.0 development model.
   '6':
+    firstname: Hank
+    lastname: Kune
+    bio: Hank Kune is director of Educore BV in the Netherlands, and a Founding Partner of the Future Center Alliance.
+With many years of experience as process facilitator, workshop moderator, and developer of methodologies for innovation and change, Hank believes in addressing societal challenges as mission-driven collaborative innovation projects.
+He is co-initiator of the Global Lab for Societal Innovation, and the Positive Cartography initiative.
+His work on dedicated innovation-enabling environments – action learning camps, future centers, and living labs – has supported many organizations to achieve aspirational objectives.
+  '7':
     firstname: Bettina
     lastname: Laville
     bio: Honorary State Councillor, Doctor of Letters, laureate of Sciences Po and